-We can define ‘core stability’ as ‘the anatomy that holds the centre of the body solid to create a stable foundation ‘from which the limbs can freely move’ (Norris, 2009), to optimise the transfer of loads along the kinetic chain (Huxel and Anderson, 2013). ‘core strength can be defined as the ability of the musculature to produce force through con- tactile forces and intra-abdominal pressure (Hibbs et al., 2008).
-However, core strength should not be misconstrued with core stability, although it could be argued that the distinction between core strength and core stability is distinctive yet inseparable.
+We can define ‘core stability’ as ‘the anatomy that holds the centre of the body solid to create a stable foundation ‘from which the limbs can freely move’ (Norris, 2009), to optimise the transfer of loads along the kinetic chain (Huxel and Anderson, 2013).
+‘Core strength can be defined as the ability of the musculature to produce force through con-tactile forces and intra-abdominal pressure (Hibbs et al., 2008).
+However, core strength should not be confused with core stability.
+Although it could be argued that the distinction between core strength and core stability is distinctive, the two remain inseparable.
 Studies have shown that an increase in core strength has a causative effect on core stability (Hsu et al., 2018).

-I often get clients ask me how to strengthen their cores, they are confused as the amount of misinformation is enormous and despite the myth of core stability being debunked as early as 2007, (Lederman, 2010) the number of fitness classes promoting “hard abs” or a “strong core” to “protect the lower back” does not seem to be disappearing.
-I also used to plank a lot and do loads of core exercise, so I do not blame people, but I want to help.
-Here are the common myths:
+I often get clients ask me how to strengthen their cores.
+They are confused by the enormous amount of misinformation.
+Despite the myth of core stability being debunked as early as 2007, (Lederman, 2010) the number of fitness classes promoting “hard abs” or a “strong core” to “protect the lower back” does not seem to be disappearing.
+I also used to plank a lot and do loads of core exercise, so I do not blame them.
+Here are some

-- That certain muscles are more important for stabilisation of the spine, in particular transverse abdominis (TrA).
-The division of the trunk into core and global muscle system is a reductionist fantasy, which serves only to promote CS (Lederman, 2010).
+- Certain muscles are more important for stabilisation of the spine, in particular transverse abdominis (TrA).
+The division of the trunk into core and global muscle system is a reductionist fantasy.
+This serves only to promote CS (Lederman, 2010).

 - That weak abdominal muscles lead to back pain and strengthening them can reduce pain.
 A couple of decades ago it was found that people with chronic lower back pain had delayed transverse abdominis muscle activation.
-The researchers did not make the leap to say that strengthening transverse abdominis would prevent or treat lower back pain, but it seemed that those in the fitness industry did.
-Chronic lower back pain is common and there is little evidence to support it being linked with a lack of core strength, with the evidence we do have being correaltionary not causal.
+The researchers did not make the leap to say that strengthening transverse abdominis would prevent or treat lower back pain.
+But, it seemed that those in the fitness industry did.
+Chronic lower back pain is common and there is little evidence to support it being linked with a lack of core strength, with the evidence we do have being correlated in that direction, but not necessar causal.
 What we are learning from science is that long-term pain is more about the nervous system and is multi-factorial and very different for each individual.

 - Engaging the core.
-We know from studies, that the amount of trunk muscle activation required to stabilise the spine for normal standing, walking and breathing is so low that it falls beyond conscious control.
-All these muscles naturally respond to load demands, when you lift heavy materials, they naturally increase their level of engagement.
+We know from studies that the amount of trunk muscle activation required to stabilise the spine for normal standing, walking and breathing is so low that it falls beyond conscious control.
+All these muscles naturally respond to load demands.
+When you lift heavy materials, however, they naturally increase their level of engagement.
 As for hugging navel to spine, what does this even mean?
-You could ask several trainers and get a different answer from all of them, if they do not know, how should a person with little scientific knowledge of the physiology of the body.
+You could ask several trainers and get a different answer from all of them.
+If they do not know, how should a person with little scientific knowledge of the physiology of the body?
 This cue is confusing.
-For breathing and natural, reflexive core function I want soft abs not hard ones.
+For breathing and natural, reflexive core function I want soft abs, not hard ones.

 There are several potential benefits of core stability training (Lawrence, 2003) and these benefits can be applied to everyone.
 It has been suggested that core stability training can improve pelvic and spinal stabilisation, thus an improvement in posture (Hoppes et al., 2016).
-An improvement in spinal and pelvic stabilisation can also prevent injury, (Graves et al., 1994), as compromised core stability creates an ‘unstable proximal base’, which can limit control of functional movements like lifting heavy weights (Hewett et al., 2009).
+An improvement in spinal and pelvic stabilisation can also prevent injury, (Graves et al., 1994).
+This is because compromised core stability creates an ‘unstable proximal base’, which can limit control of functional movements like lifting heavy weights (Hewett et al., 2009).

-Balance is an important element of any sport and fitness, as it enhances motor skills (Hrysomallis, 2011), an essential element for safe and effective lifting of weights and everyday activities.
+Balance is an important element of any sport and fitness.
+This is because it enhances motor skills (Hrysomallis, 2011), an essential element for safe and effective lifting of weights and everyday activities.
 One study found that after a six-week core stabilisation training programme, balance improved and had a positive effect on athletic performance (Sandrey and Mitzel, 2013).